induktio/thinker/Details.md

 Other patches included
 ======================
-Some notable game engine patches included with Thinker may not have their separate config option, but they are listed here.
+This list covers the game engine patches used by Thinker that are not included in Scient's Patch.
+These patches are all enabled by default.
+If the line mentions a config variable name in parentheses, the patch can be optionally disabled by adding `config_variable=0` in thinker.ini.

 1. Base governors of all factions will now prefer to work borehole tiles instead of always emphasizing food production.
 The patch makes governors assume borehole tiles produce 1 food but this will not affect the actual nutrient intake or anything else beyond tile selection.
 2. Make sure the game engine can read movie settings from "movlistx.txt" while using smac_only mode.